Late-Binding™ vs. EMR-based Models: A Comparison of Healthcare Data Warehouse Methodologies

 Still other solutions are based on the enterprise data model approach.
 In this approach, a database model is defined for the data warehouse that seeks to capture every data point possible in a platform agnostic database structure.
 This approach is fraught with many of the same issues outlined in the dimensional model approach: maintenance of complex feeds and longer development times.
 There are many examples of this approach never making out of the development phase in healthcare.

-In contrast, Catalyst’s Late Binding approach is a data warehousing methodology built for healthcare.
+In contrast, Health Catalyst’s Late Binding approach is a data warehousing methodology built for healthcare.
 Our model limits transformation of data as it is loaded into the data warehouse.
-As data is loaded into the model, Catalyst’s tools allow creation of data flows that conform table and field names to global standards.
+As data is loaded into the model, Health Catalyst’s tools allow creation of data flows that conform table and field names to global standards.
 This gives all of the data in the data warehouse a uniform look and feel, but facilitates faster incorporation of new data sources due to the lightweight nature of the transformation.
 It also results in more flexible use of the data for various data marts within the data warehouse.
 Subsequent data marts are created that transform data more heavily, but are sourced only from the minimally transformed Source Marts.
 This separation between loading the data and modeling the data is a proven technique in healthcare and results in more maintainable and coherent load scripts and metadata while enabling a variety of analytic techniques on the data warehouse.

 Organizations that opt for an unproven short-term solution based on initial cost will be at a disadvantage when the time comes to systematically deploy an enterprise-wide solution.
 When reviewing different data warehouse and analytics products, make sure to ask about successful deployments and proven results.
 A history of success is the best predictor for success in your organization.